cynoc9/DMA-GET-DNA-SN-ID/README.md

 # DMA-GET-DNA-SN-ID

-Follow readme in each driver
+Follow readme in each driver.

 I don't have time to make a guide based on each chip.